tl;dr: Convert numerical variables into categorical, as it is shown in the next image.

 no more).
 It is up to the data scientist to make this decision.

 - A high number of bins => More noise captured.

 - A low number of bins => Oversimplification, less variance.

 Do these terms sound similar to any other ones in machine learning?

 The answer: Yes!.
 Just to mention one example: the trade-off between

 adding or subtracting variables from a predictive model.

 - More variables: Overfitting alert (too detailed predictive model).

-- Fewer variables: Underfitting danger (not enough information to capture general patterns).
+- Fewer variables: Underfitting danger (not enough information to